The island beckons, but it isn’t just the waves doing the calling.

 Towering above Tioman Island is the famous ‘Dragon Horns’, otherwise known as the twin peaks of Gunung Nenek Semukut, a mountain at Mukut Village.

-A route up to the peaks from Mukut Village will let you encounter some rare wildlife species found only in Tioman!
+A route up to the peaks from Mukut Village will let you encounter some rare Tioman wildlife that are only found here!
 These include some protected species, such as black giant squirrels, binturong, red-giant flying squirrels, common palm civets and a nocturnal variety of mouse deer.

 If you’re patient, still, and lucky enough, you might also spot the highly elusive colugos – a primitive, tree-dwelling mammal that can glide to up to 100 metres.
 There have also been rare documented reports of wolverines.
 Locals have reported few sightings over the years of large, predator-like animals that live on the mountain.
 As of today it still remains a mystery as to how many species of carnivores live amongst the island’s peaks.